 Obedience training is also very important due to their sheer size.
 You want your Dane to follow your commands with no hesitation.
 Here, calm and consistent training is the key to success.
 The biggest challenge will be their sensitivity.
 Yelling and disciplining them harshly can make Great Danes depressed.
 Their nature is in such opposition to their size that it’s astonishing.

 Great Danes can be stubborn and require consistent training and constant repetitions.
 You need to put in the time with this breed.
 Otherwise, you end up with a 60kg heavy disobedient dog which will not be much fun (for you).

-Socialisation with other dogs, children and many different people are important.
+Socialisation with other dogs, children and many different people is important.
 This way, they learn to adapt their body size to different situations.
-If a Great Dane doesn’t get enough socialisation, they can become timid and scared.
+If a Great Dane lacks socialisation, they can become timid and scared.
 A scared giant dog can lead to challenging situations as you won’t be able to control them.

 Let’s have a look at some common Great Dane questions.

 They’re more reluctant to guard a home than other guarding breeds.
 However, every dog is an individual, and many more factors can contribute to giving their guarding behaviour a notch.
 Their sheer size and deep doom bark might be enough to deter an intruder.
 A stance of proud vigilance might do the trick as well.

 Great Danes tend to be vocal dogs, so they should tell you something isn’t right even if they might not confront the intruder.
 They do have some instinctive courage, but it is a muted attribute.
 Either way, don’t take their gentleness for weakness.
 If you’re in true danger and the Dane senses desperation, they could come at someone like a freight train.